henry2004y/Batsrus.jl/docs/src/index.md

-# SWMF.jl Documentation
+# Batsrus.jl Documentation

 ## Overview

 !!! note
     This package is still under development, so be careful for any future breaking changes!

-SWMF data reader and converter in Julia.
+BATSRUS data reader and converter in Julia.

 This package inherits the ideas and code structures from its predecessor in IDL (developed by Gábor Tóth) and Matlab (developed by Hongyang Zhou), and was originally part of [VisAna](https://github.com/henry2004y/VisAnaJulia).
 It can be combined with the VTK XML format converter [writeVTK](https://github.com/jipolanco/WriteVTK.jl) to generate files for Paraview and Tecplot.